Get insider access

 8.2 Mixed Usage

 The Hisense U7K is a great TV overall.
 It gets bright in both HDR and SDR and has fantastic reflection handling, so it's stellar in any bright room setting.
 Its contrast is amazing, with outstanding black uniformity, so it also looks amazing in dark rooms when watching HDR movies and games.
-It has very good image processing and supports advanced audio and video formats, making it a great choice for a home entertainment TV.
-It's also great as a gaming TV with its superbly low input lag and great response time.
+Plus, it has very good image processing and supports advanced audio and video formats, making it a great choice for home entertainment.
+It's also great as a gaming TV with a remarkably low input lag and great response time.
 Unfortunately, its viewing angle is inadequate, so it's not a great TV for any wide seating arrangement, like watching TV shows or sports with friends.

 Pros